mbrancato31/JAVA/README.md

-Programs written in Java for and Computer Science 2 and personal projects and other Java classes.
+Programs written in Java for and Computer Science 2, personal projects and other Java classes.

 ### How to Run any program
 Open command line